eiffel-community/eiffel-remrem-publish/wiki/markdown/docker.md

 3. Build the Docker image with the war file that was produced from previous step:

-`docker build -t remrem-publish:0.6.9 --build-arg URL=./target/publish-service-0.6.9.war -f src/main/docker/Dockerfile .`
+`docker build -t remrem-publish --build-arg URL=./target/publish-service-<version>.war -f src/main/docker/Dockerfile .`

-Now docker image has build with tag "remrem-publish:0.6.9"
+Now docker image is built with tag "remrem-publish"

 ## Run Docker image on local Docker Host
 To run the produced docker image on the local Docker host, execute this command:

-`docker run -p 8080:8080 --expose 8080 -e server.port=8080 -e logging.level.log.level.root=DEBUG -e logging.level.org.springframework.web=DEBUG -e logging.level.com.ericsson.ei=DEBUG remrem-publish:0.6.9`
+`docker run -p 8080:8080 --expose 8080 -e server.port=8080 -e logging.level.log.level.root=DEBUG -e logging.level.org.springframework.web=DEBUG -e logging.level.com.ericsson.ei=DEBUG remrem-publish`

-RabbitMq and other RemRem-Publish required components need to running and configured via these application properties that is provided to the docker command above.
+RabbitMq and other RemRem-Publish required components need to be running and configured via application properties that is provided to the docker command above.
 See the application.properties file for all available/required properties:
 [application.properties](https://github.com/eiffel-community/eiffel-remrem-publish/blob/master/publish-service/src/main/resources/application.properties)

 # Some info of all flags to this command